vector-express/vectorexpress-api/README.md

 http://vector.express

 Vector Express is a free website and API for converting vector files.
-Made with love by [@Smidyo](https://twitter.com/smidyo)
+Made with love by [@Smidyo](https://twitter.com/smidyo) Runs a combination of Inkscape, SVGO and a custom made DXF (and soon DWG) converter under the hood.

 ## API